evnmrgan/WeatherAware/README.md

 ### Computation

-Interpolation of geospatial data is computationally expensive: for each time step, around 50 million unique combinations of stations and grid points need to be considered for each parameter.
+Interpolation of geospatial data is computationally expensive: for each time step, around 50 million unique combinations of stations and grid points need to be considered for each weather measurement.
 In addition, each of these calculations involves computing distance between two geographical points using five trigonometric function estimations.
 Doing these calculations on-the-fly would result in unacceptably long wait times for users.
 To cut the computational cost, WeatherAware precomputes distances between the grid points and stations.

 ### Storage